Best budget hi-fi speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget hi-fi speakers you can buy in 2020.

 Read the full review: Ruark Audio MR1 Mk2

-At just £129, there's a lot to like about the Wharfedale D310s.
-They're packed full of engineering including downward-firing ports and woven Kevlar cones.
+There's a lot to like about the Wharfedale D310s.
+They're packed full of neat engineering tricks including downward-firing ports and woven Kevlar cones.
 The design is appealing too - with nicely rounded edges on the cabinets and a choice of black or white finishes.
+And they're unfussy when it comes to placement: if you're tight on space, the Wharfedales work perfectly well placed close to a wall, maintaining a good balance and stereo image.
+Such versatility is rare to see.

 Read the full review: Wharfedale D310